darrenjlowe/windows-packer/README.md

 By having separate JSON files that build on top of each other, if there is a failure, as its broken down into multiple JSON files, we can modify and ru-run the packer build that failed, without starting from scratch

-For the last JSON file to sysprep the image an image, this builds on top of the previous packer image, Windows_Updates.json
+For the last JSON file to sysprep the image, this builds on top of the previous packer image, Windows_Updates.json

 Now run packer build ./Packer-Files\Windows-2019\Windows_Sysprep.json

+You should now have a Hyper-V sysprep'd Windows 2019 Standard Server with Desktop Experience